 The Francine A. LeFrak Foundation Center for Well-Being serves as a centralized hub for all wellness-related initiatives across campus and supports a 360-degree perspective of personal well-being: physical, financial, and mental.
-Once its physical space opens in Barnard Hall in Fall 2023/Winter 2024, the Francine LeFrak Center will become a signature space on campus, sending a clear message to the College’s broader community and the outside world about the importance of holistic well-being, especially for girls and women.
+Once its physical space opens in Barnard Hall in Fall 2023/Winter 2024, the Francine LeFrak Center will become a signature space on campus, sending a clear message to the College’s broader community and the outside world about the importance of holistic well-being.

 The mission of the Francine A. LeFrak Foundation Center for Well-Being is to:

 - Create a physical space that brings together programs for physical, mental, and financial well-being to educate the whole “body, mind and soul”

 - Reinsert physical fitness spaces into the building

 - Focus on inclusion, bringing together the Barnard community